 Immigrants have served in the United States Armed Forces since the founding of our country, fighting in every major conflict in American history.
 Hundreds of thousands of immigrants pledged to defend the United States with their lives in the Civil War, both World Wars, and conflicts like those in Vietnam, Afghanistan and Iraq.

-An estimated 511,000 foreign-born veterans – many of whom are citizens – live in the U.S., with approximately 40,000 immigrants actively serving today.
-An average of 7,000 legal permanent residents enlist each year, and more than 100,000 immigrants have served and earned citizenship through the military in the last twenty years.
-Over the last century, military service has provided a pathway to American citizenship for more than 760,000 immigrant service members.
+The most recent government estimates report that about 5,000 legal permanent residents enlist each year.
+More than 148,000 immigrants have served and earned citizenship through the military in the last 20 years.
+Over the last century, military service has provided a pathway to American citizenship for more than 760,000 immigrant servicemembers.